 Talking about image quality, sometimes, the images do come out overexposed and it also has dynamic range issues but as I said, this is a 10k phone and you can’t expect everything in the budget segment.
 To get something, you have to let go of some things.

 In short, if you want that 6,000 mAh battery and new design then you have to compromise in cameras because POCO M3 doesn’t have an ultra-wide lens like Redmi 9 Power or Redmi 9 Prime.
-Also, if you want, you can use GCam once, developer release the GCam app for POCO M3 which means, it has support for Camera2api.
+Also, if you want, you can use GCam once, the developer releases the GCam app for POCO M3 which means, it has support for Camera2api.

 So if you want that ultra-wide lens and if you live with a smaller battery then just go with Redmi 9 Prime or POCO M2 is still a good option.